 Protesters Delay Release Of Pakistani Woman Acquitted For Blasphemy

-A Christian woman who was acquitted by the Supreme Court after spending eight years on death row for insulting Islam is still being held in an undisclosed location.
+A Christian woman who was acquitted by Pakistan's Supreme Court after spending eight years on death row for insulting Islam is still being held in an undisclosed location.
 Her release was delayed after negotiations failed between the government and an extremist religious group that is demanding she be killed.

 Asia Bibi's sentence was reversed on Wednesday in Islamabad.
-Almost simultaneously, followers of a hardline Pakistani religious group rushed onto major highways across the country to paralyze traffic in protest of the decision.
+Almost simultaneously, followers of a hard-line Pakistani religious group rushed onto major highways across the country to paralyze traffic in protest of the decision.

-They called for Bibi to be killed, along with the three supreme court judges who issued the verdict.
+They called for Bibi to be killed, along with the three Supreme Court judges who issued the verdict.
 They also called on Pakistani military forces to disobey the army chief of staffs, accusing him of not being a Muslim.

-Even in a country which generally tolerates a great deal of hate speech by the religious right, the calls against the army chief, General Qamar Javed Bajwa, seemed to stun many in Pakistan.
+Even in a country which generally tolerates a great deal of hate speech by the religious right, the calls against the army chief, Gen. Qamar Javed Bajwa, seemed to stun many in Pakistan.
 It led to the prime minister, Imran Khan, warning the protesters in an evening televised address that the state could be forced to act against them.
 Negotiations began shortly after the prime minister's address to defuse the situation.

 Those talks collapsed early Friday after the government refused the group's request that Bibi be forbidden from leaving the country.